 It usually grows in gravelly sandy loam soils that have originated from sandstone.

-Flowers are produced between October and November, in solitary globular heads, with each head containing up to 30 flowers.
-The heads are about 8 mm diameter.
-Hence each flower is very small.
+Very small staminate flowers are produced between October and November, in solitary globular heads, with each head containing up to 30 flowers.
+The heads are about 8 mm diameter; pale-yellow in colour.

-A hardy garden plant and recommended for its long flowering period.
-Grows best is a sunny, reasonably well drained positions in most soils.
+A hardy garden plant and recommended for its long flowering period, it grows best in a sunny, reasonably well drained position in most soils.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.

 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.